 Westerby has said that a complaint against Abana, ought to have been decided first or, at the very least, complaints against it and Abana ought to have been decided together.
-It also said that we've upheld complaints against Abana where there was another SIPP operator involved and that we've not pursued or invited consumers to pursue complaints against that other SIPP operator.
-I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mrs M for the full measure of her loss.
+Westerby has also said that we've upheld complaints against Abana where there was another SIPP operator involved and that we've not pursued or invited consumers to pursue complaints against that other SIPP operator.
+I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mr C for the full measure of his loss.

-In this decision I'm considering Mrs M's complaint about Westerby.
-While it may be the case that Abana unsuitably advised Mrs M to transfer the monies from her existing pension plan(s) into a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mrs M's SIPP application.
+In this decision I'm considering Mr C's complaint about Westerby.
+While it may be the case that Abana gave unsuitable advice to Mr C to transfer the monies from Mr C's existing pension plan into a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mr C's application for a SIPP.